The Lord of the Rings Villain Will Be Game of Thrones’ Joseph Mawle

 Recent Comments

-- captaincomplexity on The World Goes Haywire in the First Trailer for Amazon’s The Feed 4 mins ago
+- Devin Smith on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 1 min ago

-- JonathanLevy on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 5 mins ago
+- Adam on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 26 mins ago

-- NancyLebovitz on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 8 mins ago
+- SCMof2814 on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 31 mins ago

-- Mpetey123 on 30 Minutes Till Madness: Power and Male Derangement in The Wheel of Time 9 mins ago
+- tehanuw on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 50 mins ago

-- adjbaker on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 10 mins ago
+- tkThompson on The Lord of the Rings Villain Will Be Game of Thrones’ Joseph Mawle 59 mins ago

-- noblehunter on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 18 mins ago
+- Goobergunch on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 1 hour ago

-- princessroxana on New Star Wars: Rise of Skywalker Teaser (Seemingly) Promises Massive Resistance Fleet 26 mins ago
+- Silvertip on All the Lore We’ve Learned so Far From HBO’s Watchmen Site 2 hours ago

-- princessroxana on Reading The Wheel of Time: Egwene Questions the Fish and the Bird in Robert Jordan’s The Shadow Rising (Part 7) 30 mins ago
+- Michael A Hutson on Science Fictional Rulers, from Undying Emperors to Starlike Sovereigns 2 hours ago